sdavis3/code-coverage-widgets/overview.md

 * NOTE: This works with Visual Studio Team Services and Team Foundation Server.
 However, Microsoft requires TFS 2015 Update 3 or higher for folks using Team Foundation Server.

 ## Release Notes
+* 1.0.219
+    * Fixed issues where widget would not render properly.
 * 1.0.195
     * Added configuration option to display measurement name (via PR from [Tommy Vernieri](https://github.com/Blackbaud-TommyVernieri))
 * 1.0.194